 Nursing clothes really aren't necessary - you can get by fine without them!
 But if you're on the fence, take it from me, invest in a few nursing pieces (even if it's not from Nursing Queen).
 It will make your life easier, and you will feel so much better about getting out of the house!
-You deserve it, mama!
+You deserve it!

 To get notified about new blog posts, new arrivals from Nursing Queen, coupon codes, and more, sign up here.